 For any questions or concerns relating to customer service, please call 877.987.2782

-Aqua Virginia, a subsidiary of Aqua America, provides service to more than 81,000 residents across the Old Dominion State.
+Aqua Virginia, an Essential Utilities Company, provides service to approximately more than 105,000 residents across the Old Dominion State.
 Customers in Virginia can pay their Aqua water bill online through WaterSmart e-billing or any number of convenient ways to pay.

 Albemarle, Botetourt, Brunswick, Caroline, Carroll, Charles City, Chesapeake, Culpeper, Cumberland, Dinwiddie, Essex.
 Fauquier, Fluvanna, Franklin, Frederick, Goochland, Greensville, Hanover, King William, Lancaster, Madison, Mathews, Mecklenburg, Middlesex, New Kent, Northumberland, Orange, Powhatan, Richmond, Shenandoah, Spotsylvania, Sussex, King George, Montgomery, Westmoreland and York counties.